 We humored ourselves when when he had his first dental work that this was his pirate tooth, and he showed it off.
 We were all proud of his pirate tooth.
-If you have it then flaunt it right.
+If you have it then flaunt it right!
 I didn’t expect the trend to carry on.
-My husband pointed out there is far worse conditions so I must be thankful, grateful even, we have hopefully nipped it in the bud or the rather large holes in his molers to prevent the nerve becoming exposed.
+My husband pointed out there is far worse conditions so I must be thankful.
+I must be grateful even!
+We have hopefully nipped it in the bud or the rather large holes in his molers to prevent the nerve becoming exposed.

-My Bundle of Joy was really good with his Dental work today, the dentist did allot of work.
+“My Bundle of Joy” was really good with his dental work today.
+The dentist did allot of work.
 She had to numb his mouth with a needle and drill.
-Wow, he let her do it.
-Unfortunately, he has 8 fillings in his mouth at the moment.
-This isvnot because I don’t care about insisting on brushing.
+Uuggg!!!!
+And he let her do it.
+8 fillings not because I don’t care about insisting on brushing.
 He has visited the dentist three times.
 At the end of his appointment the dentist told me she had to do four fillings which is two more than we thought.

 And now we must floss as well because it’s not enough.
-I insist that he must brush, he gets all stroppy not letting me.
+I insist that he must brush, he gets all stroppy, not letting me.

 Trying to educate the boy about the importance of looking after his teeth is hard.
 He says he does not care.
 I tell him that he will care once he feels the pain of a rotted tooth.
 That is a great pain indeed.